 The drone industry and the market in India are at a very nascent stage - and there is an immense potential for growth in both.
 According to 6Wresearch, the UAV market in India is projected to grow at a CAGR of 18% during the period from 2017 to 2023.
 Continuous research and rapidly evolving software and hardware have contributed to widening the possibilities even further.
 Here are a few examples of its success:

 A specialized force constituted “for the purpose of specialist response to a threatening disaster situation or disaster” has been using UAS for locating victims of natural disasters.

 Indian Railways is using UAS for inspection and 3D mapping to bring to life its vision of a dedicated freight corridor with a network of 3,360 km.
 The entire corridor will be mapped using UAS technology.

 In November 2019, Coal India used drones to check illegal mining and pilferage, a system which it had already tested in a pilot project.

-An autonomous agency of the Government of India, responsible for management of a network of National Highways has employed the use of drones for 3D digital mapping for Detailed Project Report (DPR) for road widening of the Raebareli – Allahabad Highway.
+An autonomous agency of the Government of India, responsible for the management of a network of National Highways has employed the use of drones for 3D digital mapping for Detailed Project Report (DPR) for road widening of the Raebareli – Allahabad Highway.